 We've all gotten them: a 404 error page telling us the page we're looking for doesn't exist.
 Then what do we do?
 It is better to have, as we do, a useful 404 page that provides site visitors with a list of common site destinations that may help them find the content they were looking for.
 The descriptive URLs are also helpful in this case, as the user could try removing the lowest levels of the URL to try to find some more general information on the target topic.

-Using site styles that make links easily distinguished from plain text allows visitors to more easily navigate your site.
-In addition, no plain text should be underlined on a website, as this confuses the user's experience.
+Using site styles that make links easily distinguished from plain text allows visitors to navigate your site more easily.
+Also, no plain text should be underlined on a website, which confuses the user's experience.